nlpfromscratch/nlp-llms-resources/README.md

 * [BERTViz:](https://github.com/jessevig/bertviz) Interactive tool for visualizing attention in Transformer language models such as BERT, GPT2, or T5, based in Python and can be run in Colab.
 * [Jay Alammar’s Blog](https://jalammar.github.io/): Lots of great posts here visualizing and explaining LLMs such as [The Illustrated Transformer](https://jalammar.github.io/illustrated-transformer/) and [The Illustrated Stable Diffusion](https://jalammar.github.io/illustrated-stable-diffusion/)
+* [LLM Visualization](https://bbycroft.net/llm): Interactive 3-D visualizations of nanoGPT, GPT-2, and GPT-3, with explanation walking through each piece of the model in detail.

 ### Prompt Engineering